GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-nim/README.md

 ```

 ## Deploy a PVC to persist the model
-1. Clone this repository

-2. Create a PVC to persist the model weights - recommended for deployments with more than one (1) replica.
+1. Create a PVC to persist the model weights - recommended for deployments with more than one (1) replica.
 Save the following yaml as `pvc.yaml` or use existing file in this repository
 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim